gardener/gardener/docs/concepts/operator.md

 Refer to the [Topology-Aware Traffic Routing documentation](../operations/topology_aware_routing.md) as this document contains the documentation for the topology-aware routing setting for the garden runtime cluster.

+#### ETCD Encryption Config

+The `spec.virtualCluster.kubernetes.kubeAPIServer.encryptionConfig` field in the Garden API allows operators to customize encryption configurations for the `kube-apiserver` of the virtual cluster.
+It provides options to specify additional resources for encryption.
+Similarly `spec.virtualCluster.gardener.gardenerAPIServer.encryptionConfig` field allows operators to customize encryption configurations for the `gardener-apiserver`.

+- The resources field can be used to specify resources that should be encrypted in addition to secrets.
+Secrets are always encrypted for the `kube-apiserver`.
+For the `gardener-apiserver`, the following resources are always encrypted:
+  - `controllerdeployments.core.gardener.cloud`
+  - `controllerregistrations.core.gardener.cloud`
+  - `internalsecrets.core.gardener.cloud`
+  - `shootstates.core.gardener.cloud`
+- Adding an item to any of the lists will cause patch requests for all the resources of that kind to encrypt them in the etcd.
+See [Encrypting Confidential Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) for more details.
+- Removing an item from any of these lists will cause patch requests for all the resources of that type to decrypt and rewrite the resource as plain text.
+See [Decrypt Confidential Data that is Already Encrypted at Rest](https://kubernetes.io/docs/tasks/administer-cluster/decrypt-data/) for more details.

+> ℹ️ Note that configuring encryption for a custom resource for the `kube-apiserver` is only supported for Kubernetes versions >= 1.26.

 ## Controllers

 As of today, the `gardener-operator` only has two controllers which are now described in more detail.